sphinx-doc/sphinx/doc/development/testing.rst

    :param docutils_conf: Custom docutils configuration.
    :type docutils_conf: str | None
    :param isolate: The isolation policy (see :ref:`testing-isolation`).
-   :type isolate: bool | Literal["none", "once", "always"]
+   :type isolate: bool | Literal["minimal", "grouped", "always"]

    When *srcdir* is not specified, it is auto-generated according to the isolation policy and/or the *testroot* value.
 If a test requires an